 May need to provide accommodations

-If the nanny is sick, has an emergency, or goes on a vacation, you have no back up plan.
-You are now stuck taking care of your child.
+If the nanny is sick, has an emergency, or goes on a vacation, you need to have a backup plan.
+This isn’t always the easiest problem to solve if you have one main nanny who cares for your child.
 At daycare, you always have the option of care.
-If our teachers at daycare call in, we have immediate replacement for coverage of your child.
+If our teachers at daycare call in, we have an immediate replacement for coverage of your child.

 Daycare Pros